LaurenceWarne/finito.el/README.md

 `finito.el` allows for the management of books from within Emacs.
 Books are presented in modified org mode buffers, and books along with user collections can be viewed/queried using [transient](https://github.com/magit/transient).

-This package is a thin client for https://github.com/laurencewarne/libro-finito, more information on collection management and customization can be found there.
+This package is a thin client for https://github.com/laurencewarne/libro-finito, more information on collection management and cutomization can be found there.

 # Installation